Gibb River Road

 Just up the hill on the Gibb River Road from Home Valley is the below lookout – it’s the perfect spot for sunset drinks!

 Sunset over the Pentecost Range at Home Valley.

 The Pentecost River.

-El Questro was our last stop and what a property!
+El Questro was the last stop along the Gibb River Road, and what a property!
 After grabbing a couple of mud maps we happily explored the sites – hot springs, lookouts, gorges – and we might have even snuck in to the restaurant for a nice meal…